ozwillo/ozwillo-doc/_includes/5-api-reference.md

 ### Events
 {: #s5-api-events}

-The API reference is under work and can't be trusted as of today.
+The Events API documentation is under work and can't be trusted as of today.
 {: .warning}

 #### Subscribe to a typed event from the event bus